cyberbotics/webots/docs/reference/background.md

 On the "front", "back", "right", and "left" faces of the cube, when viewed from the inside with the y-axis up, the texture is mapped onto each face with the same orientation as the if image was displayed normally in 2D.
 On the "top" face of the cube, when viewed from the inside looking up along the positive y-axis with the positive z-axis as the view up direction, the texture is mapped onto the face with the same orientation as the if image was displayed normally in 2D.
 On the "bottom" face of the box, when viewed from the inside down the negative y-axis with the negative z-axis as the view up direction, the texture is mapped onto the face with the same orientation as the if image was displayed normally in 2D.
-The image format supported by the url fields are: JPEG or PNG.
+The image format supported by the `url` fields are: JPEG or PNG.

 Similarly, the `*IrradianceUrl` fields specify a set of images which define a second cubemap used for the light reflections on the [PBR appearances](pbrappearance.md).
-This cubemap is oriented in the same way as the background panorama (cf. description above).
+This cube map is oriented in the same way as the background panorama (cf. description above).
 The image format should be [HDR](https://en.wikipedia.org/wiki/RGBE_image_format).
 This format allows to have light intensities bigger than 1.0.

+If a `*Url` value starts with `http://` or `https://`, Webots will get the file from the web.
+Otherwise, the file should be specified with a relative path.
+The same search algorithm as for [ImageTexture](imagetexture.md) is used (cf. [this section](imagetexture.md#search-rule-of-the-texture-path)).
+Absolute paths work as well, but they are not recommended because they are not portable across systems.

 HDR backgrounds can be found easily on the internet.
 They often come as single files using an equirectangular projection.